Long-stay, relocation and monthly budget guide

 Groceries, restaurants, utilities and everyday services

 Food costs in Faro are usually easier to control than rent.
 A person who shops in supermarkets, uses the municipal market carefully, cooks at home and treats restaurants as occasional can keep the monthly food bill moderate.
-A person who eats out often in the centre, buys imported products and lives through summer with heavy air conditioning will get a different result.
+A person who eats out often in the centre, buys imported products and runs air conditioning heavily through summer will get a different result.

 For 2026, a practical grocery budget for one adult is often around €220 to €350 per month.
 A couple can often plan around €400 to €650, while a family can move from €650 to €1,000 depending on children, diet, wine, snacks, imported items and how much is bought in small central shops rather than larger supermarkets.